latifaltay/latifaltay/ReadMe.md

 📚 I'm a Management Information Systems student.<br>
 👨‍💻 I'm developing my skills every day to become a back-end developer.<br>
 💣 I'm also interested in cybersecurity, networking, and operating systems.<br>
+💫 "Once you stop learning you start dying." - Albert Einstein -

 ## 🌐 Socials: